pr1ntf/iohyve/README.md

 **NOTE**

-If you are using [FreeNAS](http://doc.freenas.org/9.10/freenas_jails.html#using-iohyve), you must also run this one-liner to link your datasets correctly.
+If you are using [FreeNAS](http://doc.freenas.org/9.10/freenas_jails.html#using-iohyve), you must also have this link so your datasets are called correctly.
+This should be done by `iohyve setup pool=poolname` but here is the command just in case:
 ```
 ln -s /mnt/iohyve /iohyve
 ```